purab-devlog/Edgeready/README.md

 ## Background

-This project grew out of my time at IISc NeuRonICS Lab where I worked with STM32 H7 boards, Genx320 event cameras, and ESP32-S3 for embedded ML benchmarking.
-I used ST's Edge AI Developer Cloud regularly and wanted an open, educational version that explains what's happening under the hood — especially the compression techniques like ternary quantization that I researched as part of RISC-V performance benchmarking work.
+This project grew out of my internship at IISc NeuRonICS Lab, where I supported PhD research on RISC-V performance benchmarking — running ternary weight models on STM32 and ESP32-S3 boards and logging CPU cycle and memory metrics across configurations.
+During that work I used ST's Edge AI Developer Cloud regularly and found it powerful but opaque — it gives you numbers without explaining what they mean.
+EdgeReady is my attempt to build an open version that makes those numbers understandable, especially the compression techniques like ternary quantization and pruning that came up directly in that research.

 ---